-In our society, resources, goods, and services have different money values.
-Consumers are typically willing to pay more for goods and services that bring them greater satisfaction, but goods and services that give consumers little satisfaction are usually less expensive.
+In our society, resources, goods, and services have different monetary values.
+Consumers are typically willing to pay more for goods and services that bring them greater satisfaction, and goods and services that give consumers little satisfaction are usually less expensive.
 Look at the following examples:

-- An ounce of gold receives more money payments than an ounce of tin. - Filet mignon receives more money payments than hot dogs.

-- Ultra-soft toilet paper receives more money payments than the one-ply kind. - Bottled water receives more money payments than tap water.
+- An ounce of gold has more monetary value than an ounce of tin. - Filet mignon has more monetary value than hot dogs. - Ultra-soft toilet paper has more monetary value than the one-ply kind. - Bottled water has more monetary value than tap water.